Frequently Asked Questions

 How do I get invited to STEP?

-A young person must be referred (there is a form to fill in), or we accept a Common Assessment Framework form (CAF), by a professional who knows them well.
+You need to be referred (there is a form to fill in), or we accept an Early Help Record (EHR), be a professional that knows you well.
 This could be a teacher or social worker for example.
-We cannot usually accept self referrals or referrals solely from parent/carers, and we do stress that STEP is voluntary so it must be the young person's choice to attend.
+We cannot usually accept self referrals or referrals solely from parent/carers, and we do stress that STEP is voluntary so it must be YOUR CHOICE to attend.

 What happens once I am referred?

-Two STEP workers assess the form and see if STEP is suitable to meet the needs stated, and then which project would be most appropriate - Evening Groups or the Saturday Project (see 'Groups' page).
-You, your parent/carer and referrer will get a letter to invite you to an Access Group, which is for all new young people to find out more about how STEP works.
+Two STEP workers assess the form and see if STEP is suitable to meet the needs stated, and then which project would be most appropriate.
+You, your parent/carer and referrer will get a letter to invite you to an introduction session, which is for all new young people to find out more about how STEP works.
 You may have to wait a while to start depending on when you are referred, but we will get you into the next available group whenever possible.

 Do you provide transport?